 Dr. Thomas Carr is an associate in the Intellectual Property practice group in the firm's Washington, D.C. office.

 Areas of Practice

-During his tenure at the University of Delaware, Dr. Carr wrote his dissertation on “Expanding the Avian Micro RNA Repertoire of Domesticated Poultry and Investigating the NLRP3 Inflammasome Messenger RNA and Micro RNA Transcriptomes in Anas Platyrhynchos (Ducks).”
-Dr. Carr’s research involved miRNA characterization, investigating the avian upper respiratory viral microbiome, and developing sequencing pipelines using open source software for DNA, RNA, and miRNA transcriptomes.
-Furthermore, Dr. Carr taught introductory Biology laboratory courses during most of his graduate tenure, which included participation in the Interdisciplinary Science and Engineering lab integration into the University’s curriculum through merged Biology and Chemistry labs.
-Dr. Carr’s areas of scientific experience include biochemistry, bioinformatics, computational biology, genetics, molecular biology, and virology.
+While pursuing his Ph.D. at the University of Delaware, Dr. Carr wrote his dissertation on “Expanding the Avian Micro RNA Repertoire of Domesticated Poultry and Investigating the NLRP3 Inflammasome Messenger RNA and Micro RNA Transcriptomes in Anas Platyrhynchos (Ducks).”
+Dr. Carr focused his research on miRNA characterization, investigating the avian upper respiratory viral microbiome, and developing sequencing pipelines using open source software for DNA, RNA, and miRNA transcriptomes.
+His technical experience includes biochemistry, bioinformatics, computational biology, genetics, molecular biology, and virology.

-Prior to graduate school, Dr. Carr obtained his bachelor’s degree in biochemistry at Widener University, Dr. Carr wrote a senior thesis on “Early Splicing Factors Influence Triglyceride Levels in Drosophila Melanogaster (Fruit Fly).”
+Prior to graduate school, Dr. Carr obtained his bachelor’s degree in biochemistry at Widener University.
+While at Widener, Dr. Carr wrote a senior thesis on “Early Splicing Factors Influence Triglyceride Levels in Drosophila Melanogaster (Fruit Fly).”
 Dr. Carr’s research involved investigating factors contributing to disease phenotypes and developing quantitative assays.
-Dr. Carr presented his undergraduate research at various national venues including: Society-for-Developmental-Biology; National Drosophila Research Conference; Sigma Xi Annual Meeting and Student Research Conference; and National Conference on Undergraduate Research.

 J.D., Intellectual Property Law Concentration, Antonin Scalia Law School at George Mason University, 2020